Challenges to the FTC’s Non-Compete Clause Rule Will Likely Prevent The Rule from Taking Effect

 Alert

 Many clients have been reaching out with questions about reviewing and updating their employment agreements and removing non-compete provisions after the Federal Trade Commission (FTC) issued the Non-Compete Clause Rule (the “Final Rule”) earlier this year.
-However, taking such action might be premature as a Texas Federal Court issued an order on July 3, 2024 preventing the FTC from implementing and enforcing the Final Rule.
+However, taking such action might be premature as a Texas Federal Court issued an order on July 3, 2024, preventing the FTC from implementing and enforcing the Final Rule as to the parties in that suit, signaling trouble for the FTC’s full implementation of the Final Rule.

 On April 23, 2024, the FTC, by a 3-2 vote, issued the Final Rule which would make it a violation of Section 5 of the FTC Act for businesses to enter into non-compete clauses with their employees stating it is an unfair method of competition.
 Under the Final Rule, existing non-compete clauses—with exceptions for existing non-competes with senior executives—would be unenforceable.
 Going forward, the Final Rule would prohibit all non-compete agreements, even those with senior executives.
 Set to go into effect on September 04, 2024, the Final Rule has raised major concerns from various business interests.